 Mutton Stew/ Nadan Mutton stew/ Kerala Mutton stew

 Mutton Stew is a delicious dish to have with Appam, Idiyappam, Vellayappam, Aval Appam or bread.
 Appam and stew is a favorite breakfast item for Keralites.
 During my childhood, we used to look forward to this sumptuous breakfast during festive season.
 All stew dishes are great in taste and Nadan Mutton Stew is an aristocratic dish in every way, prepared in a rich coconut gravy with flavorful spices.
 While veal stew, Potato stew or vegetable stew are mild in flavors, the Kerala Mutton stew is more intense and has strong flavors.
 With the goodness of Mutton/ Lamb and potatoes, combined to perfection, Mutton Stew is truly a gastronomic delight.
-You should also try my special Thalassery style Mutton Biriyani and my Kashmiri Mutton Curry, which are great recipes for Mutton lovers!
+You should also try my special Thalassery style Mutton Biriyani, my Grilled Lamb with green marinade and my Kashmiri Mutton Curry, which are great recipes for Mutton lovers!
 Also, check Beef Pepper fry, beef ularthiyathu and other Nadan Kerala recipes.

 There are several styles of making Mutton/ Lamb stew; while some add carrots, some add tomatoes and coriander.
 I don’t like the stew over complicated and so my recipe is simpler, but rich in flavors.
 It is a great accompaniment to Appam and Idiyappam.
 There is a belief that a good stew is a wonderful antidote for all sickness.
 Yes, Kerala style Mutton stew is like a healthy soup mixture that boosts up your energy levels.
 With the sweet fluffy Palappam, soft Idiyappam.
 Neer Dosa or Pathiri, it is a great breakfast meal during festive times.
 All type of stews are great with plain baked bread as well; the sweetness of the bread and the stew make a hearty combination.